dronezzzko/go-tchas/README.md

 ```

 ### Comparable slices
 As we know in Go, slices are incomparable.
 Well...
-Since Go 1.17, if the elements of two slices are comparable and the lengths of the two slices are equal and known at coding time, then we could this:
+Since Go 1.17, if the elements of two slices are comparable and the lengths of the two slices are equal and known at coding time, then we could do this:
 ```go
 package main